Blog Topics for Artists – Timeless Tips from the Art Print Issues Vault

 It allows your other interests and personality to come through, which makes buying from you more likely.
-Besides there is no other tool that is as easy and affordable to use.
+Besides, no other tool is as easy and affordable to use.
 It’s a great way to build your email list, too.

 What’s New with You?

-Plus, blogging is a key component to gettng higher Search Engine Page Ranks.
+Plus, blogging is a crucial component to getting higher Search Engine Page Ranks.
 Search engines love new, fresh content.

 Like the rest of us, search engines like to ask, “What’s New?”
 Because providing relevant content via your blog is beneficial to search engines, your customers, and you, it is all the more reason to make it blogging as an artist a disciplined, routine habit.

 If you think you don’t have enough to write/blog about, you are wrong.